studio24/amplify/docs/css-architecture.md

 # CSS architecture

 Sass files sit at `src/styles/sass` and are split across a series of numbered directories.
 The lower the number the more generic the styles, the higher the number the more explicit.
 As the directories increase, so does the specificity.
-If a directory (or file within a directory) is not needed, it can be excluded.
+If the contents of a directory are not needed, they can be [excluded](compiling-sass-to-css.md#excluding-unwanted-styles).
 New levels (and files) can be added as required.

 ## 00-settings